So you want to start investing, Huh?

 Here we go….

 - You’ll come over its homepage.

 - Then tap “My portfolio”.
-You’ll redirected to a new page (illustrated below).
+You’ll redirect to a new page (illustrated below).

 (I’m going tell you about ‘add account’)

-- After tapping ‘add account’, you’ll redirected following page.
+- After tapping ‘add account’, you’ll redirect following page.

 - Name your portfolio and save it.